Chronic/Pain Conditions >> Chronic Pain and Chronic Pain Management

 Anything from a bad mattress to stomach ulcers can cause chronic pain.
 While it may begin with an injury or illness, pain can develop a psychological dimension once the physical problem heals.

 Certainly chest pain is not something to ignore.
 But you should know that it has many possible causes.
+Things like Hiatal hernia, rib subluxation, indigestion, gallbladder attacks, intercostal inflammation, sore muscles, and even heart attacks.
+Having these properly evaluated is important.

 Foot pain is one of the most common problems people experience.